-Sprint gets approval from SoftBank to gain more details on Dish offerAlex Wagner - Deputy Managing Editor, News Desk
+Sprint gets approval from SoftBank to gain more details on Dish offerAlex Wagner - Editorial Director of News and Content

 Looks like the love triangle that's currently taking place between Sprint, SoftBank and Dish Network will continue on for now.
 Sprint announced this morning that it's received permission from SoftBank to meet with Dish and obtain more information the $25.5 billion bid that Dish made for Sprint earlier this month.
 Sprint says that it cannot share any non-public information with Dish, nor can it enter any kind of negotiations with the company.